cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

 cloudmesh is that it is easy to switch between clouds with the set command.
 After the set and specifying the cloud by name many commands will default to that cloud.
 The exception is the ``vm list`` command that lists by default all vms on all clouds.
-In addition the ``vm refresh`` command will also work on all clouds.
+In addition, the ``vm refresh`` command will also work on all clouds.

 .. code:: bash